skycoin/cxo/cmd/test/README.md

 ---
 ```

 The result is wrong.
-Because it replicate root objects but don't replicate
+Because it replicates root objects but don't replicate
 the data the root objects refer to.

 I think that public API of the skyobject, of the node, of the data,